 Some people have taken to creating depression charts to try to communicate how they're feeling to their loved ones.
-The idea of a depression chart is quite simple, but it's a fairly genius way of showing the people that you care about how you're doing.
+The idea of a depression chart is quite simple, but it's a great way of showing the people that you care about how you're doing.
 It gives them something easy to understand that they can point to see what you're going through on a given day.
-Granted, this might not work out for everyone.

 How Does A Depression Chart Work?

 A depression chart is something that has been created to express various levels of depression.
-A typical chart might involve showcasing five different levels of depression and how they make you feel.
+A typical chart might involve showcasing five different levels of depression and how they feel to you.
 For example, you might use level one as a way to express the least severe possible depression that you experience.
 Below the level number, a short description of how this type of depression impacts you can be read.

-In the example chart that was linked to earlier, the creator of the chart chose to express depression variants based on whether she felt numb or hopeless.
+In the example chart that was linked to above, the creator of the chart chose to express depression variants based on whether she felt numb or hopeless.
 There are different types of depression.
-Sometimes you'll just feel numb to whatever is going on around you and other times you'll be profoundly sad.
+Sometimes you may feel numb to whatever is going on around you and other times you may be profoundly sad.
 Being able to express the differences between the two in a tangible way using the chart might prove to be useful.

-It's going to be beneficial to have understanding people in your life when you're going through depression problems.
-These depression issues can be very tough to get through when you don't have the proper support.
+It can be beneficial to have understanding people in your life when you're experiencing depression.
+The issues that come with depression can be very tough to get through without the proper support.
 You need to be able to rely on friends and family to help you when you need them.
-If you have a support system in place, then being depressed won't be as bad as it could be.
+If you have a support system in place, it can alleviate some of the isolation and loneliness that may accompany depression.

 Try to surround yourself with people who care about you when you're going through a rough time.
 Using a depression chart to show people what you're experiencing may help you communicate how you're feeling with others when it's hard to put into words.